 Agreement has been reached on the youth and community workers pay award for 2018/19.
 For full details please see circular 212.

-JNC for Local Authorities Fire & Rescue Services
+Fire & Rescue Services

 An interim pay uplift of two per cent for 2018 has been agreed for firefighters, pending the conclusion of negotiations on broadening the range of activities that operational staff can undertake.
 Details are contained within the circular issued by the Joint Secretaries.